ec-jrc/KCEO-Glossary/docs/measurement.md

 [Observation](../observation) of a [Quantity](../quantity).

 ### Notes
-- The process of collecting a measurement is called measuring.
+- The [Process](../process) of collecting a measurement is called measuring.

 ### Examples